-While all this was happening, John’s first role was to surreptitiously, place a marker on the outside of the wall of the lower courtyard adjacent to the river.
+While all this was happening, John’s first role was to surreptitiously place a marker on the outside of the wall of the upper courtyard adjacent to the river.

 Lady Eleanor made a big fuss about preparations for a fete, scheduled to start at midnight on the same evening as the feast.
 She declared that as it was now so warm in the evenings, she would hold the fete outside in the courtyard.
 However, work was needed to provide satisfactory lighting.